Recillah-Khamala/Leaderboard-Project/README.md

 >To get a local copy up and running follow these simple example steps.

--Clone this repository with https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+-Clone this repository according to these instructions, https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+-Use the below ssh code to clone the project.

 <code> git@github.com:Rn486/Leaderboard-Project.git </code>
 using your terminal or command line.